Home College of Veterinary Medicine Washington State University WSU Faculty &Staff Page

 Conditions for Producers' Use of Livestock Drugs

-The purpose of this page is to provide information on the legal requirements for livestock producers to use drugs in food-producing animals to students enrolled in VMS 361 Agricultural Animal Health.
-I'm not a lawyer and this page is not intended to provide legal advice to producers or veterinarians.
-This document may not be current in the specifics as the law changes when the FDA adapts to new scientific findings, changes in livestock husbandry, and market conditions.
-The following is my interpretation of what some might call "gobbledygook".
+This page is to provide access to information on the legal requirements for livestock producers to use drugs in food-producing animals to students enrolled in VMS 361 Agricultural Animal Health.
+I'm not a lawyer or a practitioner and this page is not intended to provide legal or clinical advice to producers or veterinarians.
+This document is not current on law specifics as the law changes when the FDA adapts to new scientific findings, changes in livestock husbandry, and market conditions.

 Producer's use of livestock drugs:

 Key Point:.
 Any usage contrary to the label by a producer is illegal under U.S. law.
 This label may be the manufacturer's label, which is approved by the FDA, or the label applied by the prescribing veterinarian.